 You already know that VMware Horizon View enables your users to have their own unique “full desktop” available to them, remotely or locally, and run any application they need to.
 Users really get their “own operating system” and applications just “run perfectly” because they’re really running on their own operating system.

 But you still have a major problem: Users get the apps they need, but you’ve got zero control over how your users’ applications are configured.

 That’s where PolicyPak comes in.
 Once the application is running inside VMware Horizon View, PolicyPak ensures your applications’ settings and locks down the user’s access.

 Watch this video to see how PolicyPak can lock down your applications inside of VMware View (and keep your headaches and helpdesk calls to a minimum).

 PolicyPak and VMware Horizon View Linked Clones with Persona Management

 Hello, everybody, and welcome.
-This is Jeremy Moskowitz, Group Policy MVP and Founder of PolicyPak Software.
+This is Jeremy Moskowitz, former Group Policy MVP and Founder of PolicyPak Software.
 In this series of videos, I’m going to show you the missing tool for VMWare Horizon View Suite.